folio-org/raml-module-builder/README.md

 CREATE TRIGGER update_item_references
   BEFORE INSERT OR UPDATE ON item
   FOR EACH ROW EXECUTE PROCEDURE update_item_references();
+CREATE INDEX IF NOT EXISTS ON item (permanentLoanTypeId);
+CREATE INDEX IF NOT EXISTS ON item (temporaryLoanTypeId);
 ```

+CQL2PgJSON automatically uses this extracted column and its index whenever the foreign key is used.

 The overhead of this trigger and foreign key constraint reduces the number of UPDATE transactions per second on this table by about 10% (when tested against an external stand alone Postgres database).
 See
 https://github.com/folio-org/raml-module-builder/blob/master/domain-models-runtime/src/test/java/org/folio/rest/persist/ForeignKeyPerformanceIT.java